 The Board, senior executive team, and regional managers approve the Ryman organisational business plan.
-From this, the regional teams develop objectives, and the individual villages develop their own operational objectives.
+From this, the regional teams develop objectives, and the individual villages develop their own operational village objectives.
 The Ryman business plan is based around Ryman values, including (but not limited to) excellence, team, and communication.
 "Good enough for Mum or Dad" and "We do it safely or not at all" are key business goals for the company and are embedded in everything the organisation does from the Board, through to village and construction sites.
 Policy, procedure, and training/education resources ensure that these are embedded in all practices and day to day operations.
-Ryman Rowena Jackson objectives for 2023 align with the organisational objectives, are reviewed six-monthly, with progression towards completion and ongoing work to be completed and documented at each review.